 Brentwood: The City That Feels Like Home

-With its sprawling fields, beautiful parks, and welcoming residential communities, Brentwood is one of the fastest-growing cities in Tennessee.
-The city was incorporated in 1969 with a population of just over 3,000 and is now home to over 40,000 residents.
-Brentwood’s proximity to Nashville yet the residential feel is a big part of what makes the city so inviting to those moving to the area.
+With its sprawling fields, multiple parks, and welcoming residential communities, Brentwood is a community that exemplifies meticulous planning to preserve the community’s rolling landscape and green spaces.
+The city was incorporated in 1969 with a population of just over 3,000 and is now home to over 45,000 residents.
+Brentwood is located only a few miles south of Nashville’s downtown, yet the residential feel is a big part of what makes the city so inviting to those moving to the area.
 One of Brentwood’s earliest goals as a city was to establish a “low-density residential community.”
 Today, approximately 90 percent of the city is considered residential with only one home per acre of land.

 Location